 The Coronavirus Job Retention Scheme: What's the Latest?

-On Friday 20 March 2020, Chancellor Rishi Sunak set out a package of temporary measures to support UK businesses through this period of disruption caused by the COVID-19 / coronavirus outbreak.
+On Friday 20 March 2020, Chancellor Rishi Sunak set out a package of temporary measures to support UK businesses through this period of disruption caused by the coronavirus outbreak.
 One of those packages announced was the Job Retention Scheme.

-This included detail of new flexibilities allowing employees to work part time while still being eligible for furlough grants, and the introduction of employer contributions.
+The initial scheme ended on 30 June 2020 and the new scheme opened on 1 July 2020, allowing for greater flexibility in furloughing staff.
+This included flexibilities allowing employees to work part time while still being eligible for furlough grants, and the introduction of employer contributions.

 Key Points About the Scheme

-This legislation is current and was updated on 21 September 2020.
+This legislation is current and was updated on 13 April 2021.